Susan is taking a break from lit-biz and going to

 Life is a mystery.
 Just like Susan’s last novel, Safe as Houses, which you should read.

-On April 22nd at 1:00, Susan will be giving a talk on the poetry of Primo Levi and Paul Celan at Congregation Darchei Noam at 864 Sheppard Ave West, Toronto.
+On April 22nd at 1:00, Susan gave a talk on the poetry of Primo Levi and Paul Celan at Congregation Darchei Noam at 864 Sheppard Ave West, Toronto.

 Just joined SOCAN because composer Ronald Beckett (the primary composer for the Arcady Ensemble) set one of my poems to music to be sung by Nicole Dubinsky.
 Honestly, this is one of the most exciting things to have ever happened to me!

 Susan was interviewed by Len Pearl about Esther Brandeau, the protagonist of her novel The Tale-Teller, for a film about the history of the Jews in Canada.
 Will update when I have further information.

 On Saturday, November 5th at 3:00, Susan participated in a panel discussion about murder mysteries at the Wild Writers Festival in Waterloo, Ontario.

 On April 4th, for International Poetry Month, Susan joined Eva Tihanyi, Andrea Thompson, and Patricia Kenney at a 1:00 pm reading at Niagara College in Niagara on the Lake.

 On Wednesday March 30th at 7:30 PM, Susan competed in – but sadly, did not win – the 8th Annual BATTLE OF THE BARDS presented by IFOA Weekly at the Brigantine Room, 235 Queens Quay West, Toronto.

 On Tuesday March 8th at 7 pm, Susan read with Robert Priest at the Boneshaker Series at the St. Clair-Silverthorn Public Library, 1748 St. Clair West in Toronto.